Bisbee Riot: Riot

 On July 3, 1919, the 10th Cavalry arrived in Bisbee from Fort Huachuca under the command of Colonel George B. White to march in the Independence Day parade the next day.
 The Cavalry stayed at the Copper Queen Hotel.
 Other soldiers were also in Bisbee at the time: provost guards from the all-white 19th infantry.
 Also in town was an agent from the Bureau of Investigation, O.L.
 Tinklepaugh, tasked with monitoring the Wobblies and preventing demonstrations from occurring.
-Upon the arrival of the 10th Calvary that afternoon, Bisbee Chief of Police James Kempton and Officer William Sherrill began to disarm the black soldiers, who were carrying automatic service pistols on them.
+Upon the arrival of the 10th Cavalry that afternoon, Bisbee Chief of Police James Kempton and Officer William Sherrill began to disarm the black soldiers, who were carrying automatic service pistols on them.
 The soldiers were told that they could retrieve their weapons from the police station after they left town.
 About thirty to forty black men were disarmed.
 Kempton and his officers were approached by one of the Tenth Cavalry's officers, who told the lawmen that the military allowed soldiers to carry their sidearms, if Kempton didn't object.
 Kempton said that he did mind.
 Allegedly, the officer ordered the Tenth's troopers not to leave camp armed.
 Some soldiers ignored this directive.

 While the regiment's white officers were attending a prearranged dance, the Buffalo Soldiers went to the Silver Leaf Club, a black club located in the Upper Brewery Gulch.
 Allegedly, two Wobblies spoke to the soldiers at the Silver Leaf, which attracted the attention of local law enforcement.
 The speakers left before police could arrive.
 When police did arrive at the scene, the knowledge that the Wobblies had been there caused the policemen to be on edge.

 The first physical violence began outside of the Silver Leaf.
 A provost guard insulted a nearby trooper, who then allegedly punched the guard in response.
 At about 9:30 pm, George Sullivan, a white military policeman (MP) from the 19th Infantry, got into a fight with five drunken black soldiers outside the club.
 According to Sullivan, he exchanged hostile words with the soldiers, who drew their revolvers.
 Sullivan hit one man on the head and arrested him.
 Other black soldiers came to aid their colleague and at some point in the fight Sullivan was disarmed.
 Several citizens came to Sullivan's aid, and validated his report of the encounter.
 The 10th Cavalry went to the police station and reported the incident to Chief Kempton.
 Kempton advised the soldiers to turn over their weapons, but they refused.
 After the soldiers left the station, the chief began to assemble citizens and law enforcement officers to "disarm all the negroes they could find".